GPHA: Georgia Public Health Association

 Public Health Legislative Updates

-The Georgia General Assembly is in session!
-Read weekly updates on legislative activity related to public health on our Health Policy page.
+The Georgia General Assembly is underway.
+Get a weekly recap of legislative activity related to public health on our Health Policy page.

 The Georgia Public Health Association is the largest group of public health professionals in the Southeast.